 Is retirement guaranteed?

-Do you think you’re on track for having enough savings for retirement?
-Objectively speaking, maybe you do, but that doesn’t seem to be the experience for many of us.
+So, are you ready for retirement?
+Objectively speaking, maybe you are, but that doesn’t seem to be the experience for many of us.

 One chart the Fed included in the report is particularly troubling.